Two subwoofers connected to a home theater system

 Another important consideration when connecting multiple subwoofers is to ensure that they are properly calibrated.
 This means adjusting the volume, phase, and crossover settings for each subwoofer to ensure that they are working together seamlessly and not canceling each other out.
 It’s also important to place the subwoofers in the optimal locations within the room to achieve the best possible sound quality.

-See also How to Remove an Envision Tv Wall Mount
+See also How to Attach a Tv to Wall Mount

 Tips and Tricks to Optimize the Performance of Dual Subwoofers